I can’t tell you how many times someone has stopped to look at my sweet daughter and tell me, “She looks exactly like a little baby doll!”

 She pulls my hair, hits my face, eats my fingers, and puts her hands (or feet) anywhere on my body she pleases.
 I’m hot?
 Oh well, she wants to lay on my chest.
 My stomach hurts?
 Ha, yeah right mom – you’re going to stand me up on it so I can stomp while I try to pull your eyelashes out.
 Oh, and don’t forget to wash the 12 bottles in the sink because tomorrow the 2 clean ones will be missing parts.

 Being a mom is the messiest, most exhausting thing you’ll experience.
 You give and give and give everything you have, everything you can until you think you can’t give anything else.
 But somehow you still manage to continue giving.

 And in the end, being a mom is the best thing I’ve ever done.
+I wouldn’t change anything about it.
 Her face gives me inspiration, her laugh gives me joy.
-I wouldn’t trade a single minute of screaming or any night I was putting diapers in the sink and formula into my hand.
+Hearing or seeing her gives all the motivation I need to do anything.
+She brings light into my world.
+No, I wouldn’t trade a single minute of screaming or any night I was putting diapers in the sink or pouring formula into my hand.

 My daughter is the best thing in this world and I am in no way saying that any of the hardships outweigh the beautiful moments.
-I love playing peek-a-boo and buying pretty clothes and matching our outfits!
-I just wanted you girls “who want one” because of those cute moments, know about the not so pretty ones as well.
+Because they never could.
+I love playing peek-a-boo, I love teaching her, I love park days and bed time snuggles.
+And yes, I love buying pretty clothes and matching our outfits!
+I just wanted you girls “who want one” because of those cute moments to know about the not so pretty ones as well.

 So, unless you still “want one” after you’ve been standing in line for 10 minutes behind a mom with a baby screaming because she needs to fart – or after that extremely smelly explosion you just watched a mom change in the restroom – please wait.